rh-demos/ai-assisted-development/4-5-configure-gitlab-ci.md

     - your-runner-tag
 ```

-The first pipeline will be triggered after click `Save`
+The first pipeline will be triggered after click `Save`, wait for its completion.

 ![image-20241030220938227](assets/4-5-configure-gitlab-ci/image-20241030220938227.png)

-Log in to sonarqube as `user1` and clone `My Quarkus` project.
+Log in to sonarqube as `user1` and fork `My Quarkus` project.

 ![image-20241030221017191](assets/4-5-configure-gitlab-ci/image-20241030221017191.png)

-Navigate to the general configuration item of the cloned project and turn off CICD.
+Navigate to the general configuration item of the cloned project (`Visibility, project features, permissions)` and turn off CICD, do not forget to save changes.

 ![image-20241030221049928](assets/4-5-configure-gitlab-ci/image-20241030221049928.png)